zhangjbig/xzx/README.md

 #hclust&survival analysis.R

-#------calculate NES scores using gene signatures for immune cells------#
+#------To calculate NES scores using gene signatures for immune cells------#

 #NES.R

-#------calculate the NES distribution of immunce cells------#
+#------To calculate the NES distribution of immunce cells------#

 #NES distribution.R

+#------To perform cox regression analysis------#

+#cox regression.R